Heart and Blood Conditions

-Pulmonary stenosis (pronounced PULL-mun-airy sten-OH-sis) is a heart condition in which the pulmonary valve, the one-way door that allows blood to flow from the right ventricle of the heart to the lungs, cannot open completely.
+Pulmonary stenosis (pronounced PULL-mun-airy sten-OH-sis) is a heart condition in which the pulmonary valve cannot open completely.
+The pulmonary valve is the one-way door that allows blood to flow from the right ventricle of the heart to the lungs, where it picks up oxygen.

 Because the pulmonary valve cannot open all the way, the right ventricle must pump harder to move the blood from the heart to the lungs.
-As a result, the right side of the heart may enlarge and thicken.
+As a result, the right side of the heart may get larger and thicker.

 Pulmonary stenosis is a congenital problem with the pulmonary valve.

 There is a wide range of severity.
 A newborn or young infant with severe pulmonary stenosis can be quite sick.
 Children with mild pulmonary stenosis may have no symptoms.
 Most children with the condition are healthy and have no symptoms at all.

 Pulmonary stenosis can become worse with time.
 Most children with this problem see a cardiologist for years.

 We don’t know why the pulmonary valve develops abnormally in some babies.
 Genetics may play a role.
 For example, pulmonary stenosis often occurs in patients with Noonan syndrome.